This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 matches the Customer data structure, or you will get an error.
 Since document stores don’t enforce schemas or

-constraints, you can insert any data you want in any collection, such as the example shown in
+constraints, you can insert any data you want in any collection, as in

 Did you catch the error?
-The preceding code uses birth_date instead of date_of_birth.
+The code uses birth_date instead of date_of_birth.
 Whoops.
 MongoDB will

 allow you to insert this data without any complaints, but when you try to parse this data with the Customer class,